xmican10/KNN-project/README.md

 #### Successful Segmentation

-The first video showcases a scenario where our model excels, effectively segmenting the object of interest from the background.
+The first video showcases a scenario where our model effectively segmentints the object of interest from the background.

 ![Sequence GIF](media/blackswan.gif)